 Wooden furniture is perfect for the garden as it is weather-resistant which means it’s able to withstand the often-unpredictable summer weather.
 There are various types of wooden outdoor furniture, but the most common variety is teak.
 Each type of wooden furniture naturally ages over time, which adds character and makes it unique.
-This means it is normal for wood to form cracks along the grain and change color after being left outside.
+This means it is normal for wood to form cracks along the grain and change colour after being left outside.

 Benefits of Metal Garden Furniture

 Metal garden furniture is very hardwearing, which is perfect for withstanding various weather conditions.
-The most common types of metal outdoor furniture are aluminum and steel.
+The most common types of metal outdoor furniture are aluminium and steel.
 Both are easy to care for and can be simply wiped clean with warm soapy water using a gentle cloth.

 The majority of steel garden furniture is finished using a powder coating, which helps to protect the material from rust, peeling and erosion.
-If your steel furniture does begin to show signs of rust, this can be removed using steel wool and touched up with some metal protectant paint in a similar color.
+If your steel furniture does begin to show signs of rust, this can be removed using steel wool and touched up with some metal protectant paint in a similar colour.